UnitexGramLab/unitex-governance/governance.md

 #### Project License

-* All Unitex/GramLab programs, libraries and source codes are distributed under the terms of the [GNU Lesser General Public License version 2.1][LGPLv2] ("LGPLv2"), which itself incorporates the terms and conditions of the GNU General Public License.
+* All Unitex/GramLab programs, libraries and source codes are distributed under the terms of the [GNU Lesser General Public License version 2.1][LGPLv2] (LGPLv2), which itself incorporates the terms and conditions of the GNU General Public License.

-* Linguistic Resources are distributed under the terms of the [Lesser General Public License For Linguistic Resources][LGPL-LR] ("LGPL-LR").
+* Linguistic Resources are distributed under the terms of the [Lesser General Public License For Linguistic Resources][LGPL-LR] (LGPL-LR).

-* Documentation is licensed under the terms of the [GNU Free Documentation License version 1.3][GFDL] ("GFDL"), as published by the Free Software Foundation.
+* Documentation is licensed under the terms of the [GNU Free Documentation License version 1.3][GFDL] (GFDL), as published by the Free Software Foundation.

-* Unitex/GramLab includes copyrighted third-party libraries licensed under the terms of the [Apache Software License version 1.1][Apache-1.1] ("Apache-1.1"), the [BSD 2-Clause License][BSD-2-Clause] ("BSD License"), and the [MIT License][MIT] ("MIT").
+* Unitex/GramLab includes copyrighted third-party libraries licensed under the terms of the [Apache Software License version 1.1][Apache-1.1] (Apache-1.1), the [BSD 2-Clause License][BSD-2-Clause] (BSD License), and the [MIT License][MIT] (MIT).
 All  third-party packages are copyright by their respective authors.

 #### Getting support